ScottG489/scottg489.github.io/src/content/posts/conjob.md

   scottg489/conjob
 ```
 The [Sysbox](https://github.com/nestybox/sysbox) runtime is perfect for running docker in docker and is really the
-underlying technology that made this project feasible.
+underlying technology that made this project feasible. *Note that you'll need to have the [Sysbox runtime installed](https://github.com/nestybox/sysbox#installation)
+for this to work.*

 There are plenty of other configuration options as well such as auth, job limits, and container registry login.
 For a full
 list of all configuration options see the [default-config.yml](https://github.com/ScottG489/conjob/blob/master/default-config.yml)